The Hijab

 husbands and immediate family members.
 In fact, the Prophet who was sent as a

-rather than wear a wig to save her marriage, as the above hadith claims.
-One
+rather than wear a wig to save her marriage, as the above ahadith claim.
+Given women's

 The arguments for